 IELTS Reading questions also become a lot easier once you are familiar with the question types that appear most often on the exam.
 How can you do this?

-First of all, become familiar with each question type with Magoosh; we have detailed lessons that cover strategies for each question type, and guided sample questions (within the lessons) that show how to apply the strategies discussed.
-You can also check out our post, the Complete Guide to IELTS Reading, where at the bottom of the page you’ll find an overview of each question type.
+First of all, become familiar with each question type with our free guide to IELTS Reading Question Types.
+If you subscribe to Magoosh; we have detailed lessons that cover strategies for each question type, and guided sample questions (within the lessons) that show how to apply the strategies discussed.

 English Reading for IELTS Reading Mastery